team-school-connect/school-connect/README.md

 To send account verification and password reset emails we Nodemailer with Mailgun.

 Uploading files through GraphQl was done through the [graphql-upload](https://www.npmjs.com/package/graphql-upload) library which enables GraphQL multipart requests.
 Student submissions are stored locally on the VM.
-The path to the student path submission is stored in MongoDB.
+The path to the student's submission is stored in MongoDB.

 ### Frontend
 Our React frontend uses React Router for client side routing.
 Most of our components are from the MUI library.